44th Infantry Division (United States): Square division

+Immediately before the induction of the 44th Division into federal service, the 44th Tank Company was disbanded and its personnel was assigned to other units of the 44th Division Special Troops.
+After the division's initial train-up period, the 44th Division participated in the First Army Carolina Maneuvers near Wadesboro, North Carolina, in October–November 1941.
 The division was en route to New Jersey on 7 December 1941, returning to Fort Dix when news was heard of the Japanese attack on Pearl Harbor.
-A regimental combat team, based on the 113th Infantry, was immediately detached from the division and attached to the Eastern Defense Command to provide ground forces for the defense of the East Coast from New York to Philadelphia.
-Shortly afterwards, the remainder of the division moved to Camp Claiborne, Louisiana, where the 44th Division was reorganized and redesignated the 44th Infantry Division on 16 February 1942.
+A regimental combat team, based on the 113th Infantry Regiment, was immediately detached from the division and attached to the Eastern Defense Command to provide ground forces for the defense of the East Coast from New York to Philadelphia.
+Shortly afterwards, the remainder of the division moved to Camp Claiborne in Louisiana.